-Special Permit Inspection Area:
+Special Permit Inspection Areas:

-The special permit inspection area is defined as the area that extends 220 yards on each side of the centerline as listed in Table 2 - Special Permit Inspection Areas.
+Special permit inspection area is defined to mean the area that extends 220 yards on each side of the centerline.
+The thirteen (13) special permit segments are in a total of three (3) special permit inspection areas totaling 980,496 feet (185.7 miles).
+A summary of special permit inspection areas is included in Table 2 - Special Permit Inspection Areas.